robinbb/blog/src/hugo/content/blog/essential-leadership-techniques-in-wfh.md

 Tip: overcommunicate.
 Repeat yourself often.

-Tip: be sensitive to burnout.
-Lack of body language cues means that you must ask about this directly, and discuss.
+#### Watch For Work-From-Home Habit Problems

+If you care about your team, which you must in order to inspire the trust required to lead, then you will help them to work from home.

+Be on the lookup for evidence of burnout.
+Many employees tend to work *more* when transitioning to a WFH environment, rather than less.

-Tip: monitor for loneliness.
+Also be on the lookout for loneliness.
 Note that one need not be alone to be lonely.
-It is possible to guard against this by encouraging online social meetings (eg. weekly "happy hours").
+It is possible to guard against this by encouraging online social meetings (for example, weekly "happy hours").

+Lack of body language cues means that you must ask about these things directly, and discuss.

 #### Reach Outside the Company

-Tip: reach outside your organization for help.
+Take the opportunity to reach outside your organization for help.
 Now that "coming to the office" is no longer a requirement of the outside help, it is much easier for remote consultants to connect with now-remote employees.
-This is an opportunity for up-skilling your team with short term consultation.
-Reconsider whether that internal job, which will take months to hire for, can be at least partially filled by a consultant.
+This is an opportunity for up-skilling your team with short term consulting engagements.
+Reconsider whether that internal job, which will take months to hire for, can be partially filled by a consultant.

 #### Further Reading